nickmmark/emoji-quick-search/README.md

 # emoji-quick-search

 ### purpose
 Finding the right emoji or symbol is a pain!
+For example if you are looking for "dead" the traditional search gives you 😵, 💀, and ☠️ but not 🪦.
+If you search for "anatomical" you get 🫀 but NOT 🫁.
+Additionally, it can be a pain to find certain scientific characters (∇, ∉, °F, ℤ, etc).
-I need a better and more cross-indexes search when I'm looking for character I need.
+I wanted a better, smarter, faster, and more cross-indexed search for emoji and characters.
 So I built one.

 ### implementation
 Find and copy the exact emoji or scientific symbol you need—instantly.
 Type to filter, click (or press Enter) to copy.
 Zero backend.
 Works from any static host.

 #### Highlights